ferdinand-koenig/CICBO-back-end/README.md

 Lecturer: Danny Amor

 ## Extras
-- Unlock the true potential with a suited [front-end](https://github.com/lipilli/CICBO).
+- Unlock the true potential with a suited [front-end](https://github.com/lipilli/CICBO) by placing the production environment right into the public folder.
 - The different entities are checked by JSON-schema.
 These are accessible via e.g. ```GET [url]/schema/shift.json``` or by simply browsing to this path.
    - alarm.json
    - guest.json